 In chapter 12 of Prince of Sparta the current date is given as April 2096.
 (PS 274 = Prince 1068.)
 Since the internal chronology of Prince of Mercenaries / Go Tell the Spartans / Prince of Sparta is well-established, we can count backward and see that this puts Falkenberg and Lysander's actions on Tanith in Prince of Mercenaries in April and May of 2094.

 Yet during Prince of Mercenaries, it is made clear in several ways that Falkenberg's previous mercenary career had been much longer than seven years, suggesting that one of these dates must be wrong.

 Specific evidence that this interval is more than seven years:

 There is, however, considerable ambiguity here.
 When Falkenberg is on Tanith, Lermontov and Grant are "ten years older" than during the election (FL 338), which is a gap mid-way between our seven years and Owensford's twelve years.
-Another oddity is that Senator Bronson's speech quoted on page 126 of Prince of Sparta is said to have been in May 2094, which contradicts the date of the Spartan Senate's decree (17 April 2096, per PS 274), because all of Prince of Sparta takes place in Spring and Summer, and the Spartan year is 19 Earth months.
+Another oddity is that Senator Bronson's speech quoted on page 126 of Prince of Sparta is said to have been in May 2094, which contradicts the date of the Spartan Senate's decree (17 April 2096, per PS 274), because all of Prince of Sparta takes place in a single Spartan Spring and Summer, and the Spartan year is 19 Earth months.
 But this would make the gap in question five years, which is even worse!
 (This last may be a remnant of an earlier dating system which was later discarded; in The Mercenary the date of Bannister and Falkenberg's meeting on Tanith is given as 2093, but this date was removed when the book was reprinted as Falkenberg's Legion.
 Note also that Barton and Owensford's graduation dates in "His Truth Goes Marching On" were deliberately changed when that story was reprinted in Prince of Mercenaries.
 The original graduation dates would have put the Santiago Civil War in the late 2090's, which is impossible.
 However, it seems that the revision was incomplete; the history of Santiago given on PM 143-4 is now one generation too long.)